Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Local transportation

-photoThe Metro de Porto opened just a few years ago and has already grown into an extensive network.
+photoThe Metro do Porto opened in 2002 and has grown into an extensive light-rail network.
 Two lines of special interest to tourists are Line E (violet line, to the airport) and the original Lina A (blue line, which runs between the cruise port at Matosinhos and downtown).
-If you have Adobe Reader on your computer, you can view and print a Metro map in PDF format.
 Also see Wikipedia's article on the Metro if you're a transit buff.

 photoThe Metro operates the Funicular dos Guindais, which runs from the riverside Ribeira district to the city center near the Ponte de dom Luis I bridge.
 Wikipedia has an interesting article on the funicular and its history.

 Porto's city buses are operated by STCP, and they're convenient on routes that aren't served by the Metro.
-You might also want to try the "hop on, hop off" Porto Vintage Sightseeing buses and the city's vintage trams.
+You might also want to try the STCP's Porto Tram City Tour on a vintage streetcar.

 Next page: Tourist information